West Bank

-The West Bank is on the western bank of the Jordan River and is the larger of the two Palestinian territories (the other being the Gaza Strip) that make up the State of Palestine.
-A landlocked territory near the coast of the Mediterranean Sea in West Asia's Levant region, it is bordered by Jordan and the Dead Sea to the east and by Israel (via the Green Line) to the south, west, and north.
-Since 1967, the territory has been under Israeli occupation, which has been regarded as illegal under the law of the international community.
+The West Bank is the larger of the two Palestinian territories (the other being the Gaza Strip) that make up Palestine.
+A landlocked territory located on the western bank of the Jordan River near the coast of the Mediterranean Sea in West Asia's Levant region, it is bordered by Jordan and the Dead Sea to the east, and by Israel (via the Green Line) to the south, west, and north.
+Since 1967, the territory has been under Israeli occupation, which is illegal under international law.

 The territory first emerged in the wake of the 1948 Arab–Israeli War as a region occupied and subsequently annexed by Jordan.
 Jordan ruled the territory until the 1967 Six-Day War, when it was occupied by Israel.
 Since then, Israel has administered the West Bank (except for East Jerusalem, which was effectively annexed in 1980) as the Judea and Samaria Area.
 Jordan continued to claim the territory as its own until 1988.
 The mid-1990s Oslo Accords split the West Bank into three regional levels of Palestinian sovereignty, via the Palestinian National Authority (PNA): Area A (PNA), Area B (PNA and Israel), and Area C (Israel, comprising 60% of the West Bank).
 The PNA exercises total or partial civil administration over 165 Palestinian enclaves across the three areas.

 The West Bank remains central to the Israeli–Palestinian conflict.
-The Palestinians consider it the heart of their envisioned state, along with the Gaza Strip.
-Right-wing and ideological Israelis see it as their ancestral homeland, with numerous biblical sites.
+The Palestinians consider it the heart of their envisaged state, along with the Gaza Strip.
+Right-wing and religious Israelis see it as their ancestral homeland, with numerous biblical sites.
 There is a push among some Israelis for partial or complete annexation of this land.
 Additionally, it is home to a rising number of Israeli settlers.
 Area C contains 230 Israeli settlements where Israeli law is applied.
 Under the Oslo Accords this area was to be mostly transferred to the PNA by 1997, but that did not occur.
 The international community considers Israeli settlements in the West Bank to be illegal under international law.
 Citing the 1980 law in which Israel claimed Jerusalem as its capital, the 1994 Israel–Jordan peace treaty, and the Oslo Accords, a 2004 advisory ruling by the International Court of Justice (ICJ) concluded that the West Bank, including East Jerusalem, remains Israeli-occupied territory.
 In 2024 the ICJ again ruled that Israel's occupation of the West Bank is unlawful, adding that its conduct also violates the international prohibition on racial segregation and apartheid.

 The West Bank has a land area of about 5640 km2.
 It has an estimated population of 2,747,943 Palestinians and over 670,000 Israeli settlers, of which approximately 220,000 live in East Jerusalem.